6 Cleansing Oil Mistakes a Dermatologist Says People Make All the Time

 If you want to spark a debate about skin care, all you have to do is bring up cleansing oils.
-Some believe they're the holy grail of hydrating cleansers that effectively work to whisk away makeup on all skin types, while others stand firmly behind the idea that you should never, ever use them (especially on oily and acne-prone complexions).
+Some believe they're the holy grail of hydrating cleansers that effectively work to whisk away makeup on all skin types, while others stand firmly behind the idea that you should never, ever use them (especially on oily and acne-prone skin).
 There is, however, one thing upon which all dermatologists agree: If you are going to use a cleansing oil, there are a few important mistakes to avoid.

 Experts In This Article